Learn About Our Walk-In Process

 • Healthcare providers must consider these variables for safe prescribing and monitoring of hydrocodone use.

-Hydrocodone is a semi-synthetic opioid derived from codeine or thebaine, primarily used for its analgesic properties to manage moderate to severe pain.
-It is also found in certain cough suppressants in liquid form.
-Classified as a Schedule II drug in the United States, hydrocodone is recognized for its effectiveness in treating pain that does not respond well to non-opioid alternatives.
-It works by binding to opioid receptors in the brain and spinal cord, altering the perception and emotional response to pain.
+Classification and Use: Hydrocodone is classified as a Schedule II drug in the United States.
+It is recognized for its effectiveness in treating pain that does not respond well to non-opioid alternatives.
+Hydrocodone works by binding to opioid receptors in the brain and spinal cord, thereby altering the perception and emotional response to pain.

-For more detailed information on hydrocodone and its application in pain management, refer to the US National Library of Medicine's resource.
+Additional Resources: For more detailed information on hydrocodone and its application in pain management, refer to the US National Library of Medicine’s resource.

 Duration of Hydrocodone in the Body